Rio Tinto aims to cut almost half of jobs at London HQ

-JOHANNESBURG/LONDON Mining group Rio Tinto (RIO.L) plans to almost halve the size of its London head office, according to an internal memo seen by Reuters, cutting more than 200 jobs as it tries to slash more than $5 billion in costs by the end of next year.
+JOHANNESBURG/LONDON, April 29 Mining group Rio Tinto plans to almost halve the size of its London head office, according to an internal memo seen by Reuters, cutting more than 200 jobs as it tries to slash more than $5 billion in costs by the end of next year.

 Rio has been reviewing high-cost office locations including London since last year, as it battles falling commodity prices.